JustFiesta/ansible-courses/t1/README.md

 Here I placed the more generic informations for Ansible usage.

+For more specific information check the folders in `t1/`.

 ## Dry running with diff

 Shows changes that Ansible will perform without propagating them to hosts.